apache/qpid-site/input/components/java-broker/security.md

           "PLAIN" mechanism is enabled (by default "PLAIN" will be disabled on non-TLS ports, but enabled on TLS connections).</p>
-          <p>Mitigation: Users should upgrade their Qpid Java Broker
+          <p>Mitigation: Users should upgrade their Apache Qpid Broker for Java
           to version 6.0.3 or later.
 If this is not possible, users can disable the PLAIN mechanism for their authentication manager on versions 0.32 and later by adding "PLAIN" to the